General

 Application of the Dublin criteria

 The most common criteria that continue to be applied in incoming cases are previously issued documents and first Member State of entry, as well as “take back” cases.
 Bulgaria accepts responsibility for the examination of asylum applications based on the humanitarian clause, and mostly vis-à-vis document and entry reasons.
-In 2023, Bulgaria received 17,899 incoming requests and made 136 outgoing requests, compared to 20,014 incoming and 175 outgoing requests in 2022; 7,811 incoming and 190 outgoing requests in 2021; 1,904 incoming requests and 116 outgoing requests in 2020; and 3,088 incoming and 80 outgoing requests in 2019.
+In 2025[1], Bulgaria received 1,127 incoming requests and made 46 outgoing requests, compared to 10,691 incoming and 118 outgoing requests in 2024; 17,899 incoming and 136 outgoing requests in 2023; 20,014 incoming and 175 outgoing requests in 2022; 7,811 incoming and 190 outgoing requests in 2021; 1,904 incoming requests and 116 outgoing requests in 2020; and 3,088 incoming and 80 outgoing requests in 2019.

 The dependent persons and discretionary clauses

 In the past, the sovereignty clause under Article 17(1) of the Regulation was used in few cases, mainly for family or health condition reasons.
-The sovereignty clause has never been applied for reasons different from humanitarian ones.
-Since 2017 and including in 2021, Bulgaria did not apply the sovereignty clause.
-In 2022, Bulgaria applied the humanitarian clause of Article 17(2) in 1 case, but none in 2023.
+The sovereignty clause has never been applied for reasons different than humanitarian ones.
+From 2017 until 2021, Bulgaria did not apply the sovereignty clause.
+In 2022, Bulgaria applied the humanitarian clause of Article 17(2) in 1 case, but none in the following 2023 and 2024.
+However, in 2025 Bulgaria accepted and applied the humanitarian clause in 6 out of 11 requested cases.[2]

 Procedure

 In 2020, the law was amended to optimise the decision-making in Dublin procedures by obliging the asylum agency to issue formal decisions only if another Member State has taken charge of or taken back the responsibility to examine the case.
 If this is not the case, asylum applications are automatically referred for eligibility determination without any written referral decision required, which has been the rule before the amendment.
-However, many problems are still created by the fact that the decision-making process remains centralised as far as the Dublin decisions are concerned, as such decisions can be issued only by the SAR’s Dublin Unit, which is located in the headquarters of the SAR in Sofia.[5]
-This in some cases could create problems connected to respect of the 3-month deadline under the Dublin Regulation for issuing a request to another Member State, as sometimes the congested communication between the Dublin Unit and the local reception centre outside Sofia, where applicants are accommodated, can consume time before all relevant documentation is prepared in order to make a proper Dublin request.
+However, many problems are still created by the fact that the decision-making process remains centralised as far as the Dublin decisions are concerned, as such decisions can be issued only by the SAR’s Dublin Unit, which is located in the headquarters of the SAR in Sofia.[9]
+It used to create problems with meeting the 3-month deadline under the Dublin Regulation for issuing a request to another Member State, due to the congested communications between the Dublin Unit and the local reception centre outside Sofia.
+Presently, problems in this respect still rately occurs due to the fact that the paperwork has to be prepared by the respective case-workers, who are presently not overburdened with their status determination caseload due to the overall decrease in the number of the new arrivals.
+Therefore, no delays are being presently observed in the preparation of the relevant documentation and its referral to the Dublin Unit in the headquarters in order to make a proper Dublin request.

 Individualised guarantees

-It is also a general understanding within the national stakeholders that the reception conditions in the countries of transfer, e.g. such as Germany, France, Switzerland, The Netherlands, Austria, and Norway in 2023, are better in most aspects than those in Bulgaria.
+It is also a general understanding among national stakeholders that the reception conditions in the countries of transfer, e.g. such as Germany, Norway, Sweden and even the neighbouring Romania in 2025, are better in most aspects than those in Bulgaria.

 Transfers

-Asylum seekers to be transferred under the Dublin Regulation to another Member State are given a written decision stating the grounds for applying the Dublin III and the right to appeal the transfer to the other Member State before the court.
-However, asylum seekers are not informed of the fact that requests have been made for “take back” or “take charge” requests to the Member State deemed responsible, nor of any progress made with regard to such requests, unless the applicants actively require information on the progress.
-In distinction with many other national authorities, SAR continue to provide such information to asylum seekers pending outgoing but also incoming transfers, including to their duly authorised representatives from Bulgaria or abroad.
+Asylum seekers due to be transferred under the Dublin Regulation to another Member State are given a written decision stating the grounds for applying the Dublin III and the right to appeal the transfer to the other Member State before the court.
+However, asylum seekers are not informed of the fact that requests have been made for “take back” or “take charge” requests to the Member State deemed responsible, nor of any progress made with regard to such requests, unless the applicants actively require information on the progress, when the information is provided by SAR in due course.

-In 2023, 46 outgoing transfers were carried out compared to 67 requests, indicating a 68% outgoing transfer rate.
-In the same time period, out of 17,899 incoming requests just 590 transfers were carried out in practice, thus marking 3% incoming transfer rate.
-The majority were Dublin transfers of unaccompanied children to members of their family in receiving Member States.
+In 2025, 43 outgoing transfers were carried out compared to 93 requests, indicating a 44% outgoing transfer rate.
+In the same time period, out of 5,400 incoming requests, just 434 transfers were carried out in practice, thus marking 8% incoming transfer rate.
+The majority of outgoing Dublin transfers were of unaccompanied or accompanied children or other family members.

 Personal interview